jeftegoes/AwsOverview/Storage/Amazon S3.md

 ## 36.3.
 Bulk

-- **Speed:** Ideal for large-scale restores—typically **5–12 hours** for Glacier Flexible Retrieval or Intelligent-Tiering Archive Access,
-  and up to **48 hours** for Glacier Deep Archive or Intelligent-Tiering Deep Archive.
+- **Speed:** Ideal for large-scale restores-typically **5–12 hours** for Glacier Flexible Retrieval or Intelligent-Tiering Archive Access, and up to **48 hours** for Glacier Deep Archive or Intelligent-Tiering Deep Archive.
 - **Cost:** The **lowest-cost option**; free when used with **Intelligent-Tiering**.

 ## 36.4.
 Comparison